-The Domini Impact Equity Fund (formerly the Domini Social Equity Fund) (the "Equity Fund"), the Domini Impact International Equity Fund (formerly the Domini International Social Equity Fund) (the "International Fund"), and the Domini Impact Bond Fund (formerly the Domini Social Bond Fund) (the "Bond Fund," and collectively with the Equity Fund and International Fund, the "Funds") are each diversified, open-end management investment companies.
-Each Fund is a series of shares of beneficial interest of Domini Investment Trust (the "Trust"), which was organized as a business trust under the laws of the Commonwealth of Massachusetts on June 7, 1989, and commenced operations on June 3, 1991.
+The Domini Impact Equity Fund (formerly the Domini Social Equity Fund) (the "Equity Fund"), the Domini International Opportunities Fund (the "International Opportunities Fund"), the Domini Sustainable Solutions Fund (the "Sustainable Solutions Fund"), the Domini Impact International Equity Fund (formerly the Domini International Social Equity Fund) (the "International Equity Fund"), and the Domini Impact Bond Fund (formerly the Domini Social Bond Fund) (the "Bond Fund," and collectively with the Equity Fund, International Opportunities Fund, Sustainable Solutions Fund, and International Equity Fund, the "Funds") are each diversified, open-end management investment companies.
+Each Fund is a series of shares of beneficial interest of Domini Investment Trust (the "Trust"), which was organized as a business trust under the laws of the Commonwealth of Massachusetts on June 7, 1989 and commenced operations on June 3, 1991.
 Prior to November 30, 2016, the name of the Trust was the Domini Social Investment Trust.
 Prior to January 20, 2000, the name of the Trust was "Domini Social Equity Fund."
-Prior to November 27, 2009, the name of the International Fund was "Domini European PacAsia Social Equity Fund."
+Prior to November 27, 2009, the name of the International Equity Fund was "Domini European PacAsia Social Equity Fund."
 Each Fund offers to buy back (redeem) its shares from its shareholders at any time at net asset value.

-The Equity Fund and International Fund are each referred to herein as a "Stock Fund" and, collectively, as the "Stock Funds."
+The Equity Fund, International Opportunities Fund, Sustainable Solutions Fund, and International Equity Fund are each referred to herein as a "Stock Fund" and, collectively, as the "Stock Funds."